kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/document-lifecycle.md

 Each Stage receives the document, performs its transformation — extracting text, running NLP, generating an embedding, querying a database — and returns the result.

-At some point in the pipeline, a Stage performs chunking: it splits the document's content into smaller passages suitable for embedding and retrieval, attaches them as child documents, and a subsequent `EmitNestedChildren` stage converts them into emitted children. **Each child document becomes an independent document** that flows through the remaining pipeline stages and is indexed as its own search record.

-When a child is emitted, the Worker immediately sends a **`CREATE` event** to the event queue before the parent document's pipeline execution continues.
-This ordering guarantee ensures the Publisher learns about the child before it could possibly learn that the parent is complete.
-The Publisher adds the child's ID to its accounting ledger.

-The child document joins the processing queue and is picked up by a Worker thread (possibly the same one, in a later iteration) for its own pipeline processing.

 ### Step 6 — The parent Document moves to the indexing queue

 Once the parent document has passed through all pipeline stages, the Worker places it on the **indexing queue**.
 In distributed mode, this crosses a second Kafka boundary: the document becomes a message on the `{pipeline}_dest` Kafka topic.